MarkDBlackwell/temperament-math/README.md

 (But in Young's, they are the same.)

 So, here,
-the sharp keys are favored over the flat keys.
+the sharp keys are favored over the flat keys
-(In other words, their tonic major thirds are closer to just.)
+(because their tonic major thirds are closer to just).
 This improves the sound of the
 (major) dominant chords in commonly-used minor keys.
 For example: